 App pushes can be used to send out loyalty program invites.
 So, these messages can promote customer loyalty with discounts and free samples on the next purchase or encourage users to stick to your brand through social media sharing of achievements.

 These are just some purposes of using app pushes.
-It also used to make recommendations addressing users’ immediate needs, running referral programs, asking for feedback, rewarding users for their in-app activities, and more.
+It is also used to make recommendations addressing users’ immediate needs, run referral programs, ask for feedback, reward users for their in-app activities, and more.